GoogleCloudPlatform/jenkernetes/setup/master/README.md

 gcloud compute firewall-rules create jenkins-webserver --allow TCP:8080 --target-tags gke-<YOUR-CLUSTER-ID>-node
 ```

 6. Create the pod that runs your Jenkins Server.
-(Alternatively if you want to maximize uptime in the event of pod deletion, you can create a [replication controller](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/replication-controller.md) of size 1)
     Inspect the file `setup/master/pod_config.json` and change the "image" field to the image you built and pushed in step 1.
 This image assumes you are persisting your configuration via Compute Engine Persistent Disk as described in step 4.

     ```